vodylan1/oblivion/docs/phase_history.md

 - Modified synergy logic to consider both agent signals and the SCORING_ENGINE score.
 - Introduced a minimal KILL_SWITCH system that checks recent PnL in reflection_engine trade_history.
 - If total PnL in the last 5 trades < -50, the kill switch triggers a system freeze.

+## Phase 5
+- Introduced concurrency via a background thread that scans for whale activity (GodAwareness).
+- If suspicious activity is detected, synergy can shift to a fear emotional state in EGO_CORE.
+- synergy_conductor_run continues to incorporate SCORING_ENGINE + agent logic, but now can be influenced by real-time whale alerts.
+- The system can now handle multiple loops (or eventually multiple concurrent strategies) without blocking the on-chain scanning.